ConnorMaes/ConnorMaes.github.io/_posts/2023-01-25-Setting-Up-Active-Directory.md

 <br>

-This will be done through the Active Directory Users and Computers, which was accessed in the previous step.
+This will be done through the Active Directory Users and Computers (ADUC), which was accessed in the previous step.
 You can also access this by going to the "Tools" tab in the Server Manager.

 It's important to use a standardized naming convention for your users' usernames.
 For instance, a popular naming convention would be "john.doe" for someone named John Doe.

 * In Active Directory Users and Computers, select your new OU for Users.
 In my instance, this is Yoshi Users.
 * Go to Action > New > User.